felsenst/felsenst.github.io/papers/speciation/MEMO.md

 These are written in Pascal, a now-rare computer language which I found great for writing programs in that it pressured me to not make some obvious errors.
-They should run on Free Pascal (fpc), which you can download and install on your computer.
-The first line is a signal to a different compiler and may need to be deleted.
+They should run on Free Pascal ([`fpc`](https://www.freepascal.org/), which you can download and install on your computer.
+It will also compile successfully in most other Pascal compilers.

 They are the programs used for the calculations in my 1981 paper in Evolution, "Skepticism toward Santa Rosalia: